katungi/Node-CLI-Section/ReadMe.md

 ### Getting the jokes and quotes

 Lets setup the jokes and quotes.
 We will be using a [quote-generator-api](https://quotes.rest/) and [jokes-generator-api](https://official-joke-api.appspot.com/).
-We will fetch the individual jokes display them on the terminal when the user asks for them.
+We will fetch the individual jokes and display them on the terminal when the user asks for them.

 We will create two functions that will do the fetching using axios.